codewithelmor/git-commands/README.md

 # Remove previously checked-out branch.
 Use this command to check-out a branch properly.
 Otherwise your previous commits will be pushed to the current checked-out branch
 git branch -D <branch>

+# Pick the commits you want to add to your working branch.
+Important command when you are developing an app with multiple developers working on.
+git cherry-pick <commit> <commit> <commit> <commit> ...

+git fetch

+git pull

 ```